Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_8/Basic_Information/Overview/Moveset/index.md

 ### Consist of
 - Frame Number
-- List of Requirements
+- List of Requirements (Starting from Tekken 8)
 - Property ID
-- 5 Parameter values (if any)
+- 5 Parameter values (if any) - Prior games only had 1 possible parameter

 ### Structure
 <details>